SEGVeenstra/conditioned/README.md

 #### Sample without `SwitchCondition`

 We cannot use a `switch` directly in our layout code.
-We have to propagate it to a function (not recommend) or to a new Widget.
+We have to propagate it to a function (not recommended) or to a new Widget.

 ```dart
 Widget build(BuildContext context) {